kln12/Interview_questions/README.md

 13.what is the need of CICD tools?
 14.What type of Jenkinsfile you have worked on?
 15.Can we have job for pr and once merge is done the source branch should be deleted?
+16.explain jenkins master-slave architexture?
+17.what are the plugins used in jenkins